Gov. McMaster sued after ordering state employees back to work

 He went on to say, "the Department of Administration has done an incredible job working with agency heads to bring state employees back into the office in a safe way, providing flexibility to make accommodations when necessary and giving agencies time to implement safety precautions in the workplace."

-McMaster's order also lifted masks having to be worn in state buildings and in restaurants.
+McMaster's order also lifted the requirement for to wear masks in state buildings and in restaurants.

-Dunn says the ACLU is pushing for the order to stopped.
-"We would really like the court to say this is beyond the authority of the governor and therefore must be rescinded.
-Or very least the order should be delayed,” says Dunn.
+Dunn says the ACLU is pushing for the order to be stopped.
+"We would really like the court to say this is beyond the authority of the governor and, therefore, must be rescinded or, at the very least, the order should be delayed,” says Dunn.

 According to the Department of Administration, South Carolina has nearly 74,000 state employees.